DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

     5. It was clear as the sky that sudo was broken.
 I removed sudo and installed doas. configured it and the issue was gone.

 3. Without Auto-login:

     1. Next task at hand was to resolve the xorg login loop issue as Wayland was working for me unlike others .
 Well, thanks to my past experiences.
 I logged into the TTY session and wiped out the shell-extensions that were present in $HOME/.local/share/gnome-shell/.
 Performed a reboot and was able to fix it.

 These issues are common, has occurred on Ubuntu as well but not well-known amongst many users.
 Why sudo was broken?
 I have no idea as I didn't dig into its execution state.
 Why the extension caused a problem?
 Same answer.
-Among several other reasons, a login loop can also be caused by improper permissions on /tmp directory or on .Xauthority.
+Among several other reasons, a login loop can also be caused by the improper permissions on /tmp directory or on .Xauthority.

 The post-installation script updates the mirrorlist and packages as well, now that could have induced something idk.